VasoMIM: Vascular Anatomy-Aware Masked Image Modeling for Vessel Segmentation: Results

 \textbf{Masking Ratio.} As illustrated in Fig.~\ref{fig:masking_ratio_arcade}, we observe that a moderate masking ratio (\textit{i.e.}, $0.5$) yields better performance.
 This result differs slightly from prior work, \textit{e.g.}, MAE adopts a higher ratio of $\gamma = 0.75$.
 We hypothesize that this discrepancy stems from the unique characteristics of X-ray angiograms.
 Unlike natural images, which contain objects of varying sizes, vessels in X-ray angiograms occupy a relatively small portion of images.
 Using a larger masking ratio tends to mask background-only patches that carry little informative content.
 This may limit the model’s ability to learn useful vascular representations.

 \textbf{Different Masking Strategies.} We evaluate several masking strategies, with results summarized in Table~\ref{table:strategy}.
-Different strategies are constructed by varying $\beta_0$ and $\beta_E$.
-For instance, setting $\beta_0 = \beta_E = 0$ yields a fully random masking strategy, whereas $\beta_0 = \beta_E = 1$ indicates that all $\gamma N$ patches are masked purely based on anatomical guidance.
-Interestingly, simply increasing the degree of anatomical guidance does not consistently yield better performance.
-Evidently, retaining a certain degree of randomness in the masking process is essential.
+Simply increasing the degree of anatomical guidance does not consistently yield better performance, suggesting that a degree of randomness in the masking process is essential.
 Specifically, the configuration $\beta_0 = 0$, $\beta_E = 0.5$ achieves the best results, striking a balance between stronger anatomical guidance ($\beta_0 = \beta_E = 1$) and greater randomness ($\beta_0 = \beta_E = 0$).
 This outcome is quite intuitive.
 Aggressively masking patches with the highest anatomical relevance leads to most vessel-containing patches being masked.
 In such cases, the model is forced to reconstruct vascular anatomy solely from background-only patches with little to no semantic cues.

 \textbf{Strong-to-Weak Anatomical Guidance.} We further investigate a reversed approach, adopting a strong-to-weak strategy during pre-training.
-As shown in Table~\ref{table:s2w}, this approach leads to a clear performance drop, even compared to using a random masking strategy.
+As shown in Table~\ref{table:strategy}, this approach leads to a clear performance drop, even compared to using a random masking strategy.
 This finding underscores the importance of our weak-to-strong masking design.

 \textbf{Segmentor-based Pre-Training \textit{vs.} MIM.} We compare a segmentor-based pre-training (SPT) approach with our MIM using the same segmentor (\textit{i.e.}, U-Net).
 In SPT, the segmentor is pre-trained in a fully supervised manner using pseudo-labels generated by Frangi filter on the pre-training dataset and subsequently fine-tuned on downstream datasets.
 Fig.~\ref{fig:spt_mim} demonstrates that both pre-training paradigms substantially outperform the model trained from scratch.
 Moreover, MIM further boosts DSC from $66.74\%$ to $68.85\%$ ($+2.11\%$) on ARCADE and from $83.18\%$ to $84.49\%$ ($+1.31\%$) on CAXF.
 Overall, these results indicate that our MIM learns more robust and transferable representations than SPT.